Diamondbacks vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has picked up at least one hit in eight games in a row.
-During his last 10 games he is batting .349 with three doubles, four home runs, five walks and 10 RBI.
+- Ramirez will look for his 10th straight game with a hit in this matchup.
+During his last 10 games he is hitting .405 with three doubles, five home runs, five walks and 11 RBI.

 Ramírez Recent Games